egplzr/rocket-t-shirts/README.md

 # About the project

 This API was developed for a full-stack challenge.
-This is the backend of a e-commerce app.
+This is the backend and frontend of a e-commerce app.
 In this file you will find how to install and run the application.

 ## Prerequisites